Couchers-org/couchers/site/markdown/solutions/communities-and-trust.md

 As a new, unverified member, you will have the opportunity to meet other members through the platform.
 Many users will not agree to let you host or surf with them, but it will be easy enough to meet other members at hangouts and events.
 When you meet new people, you may explain to them that you are a new member, and if they agree to verify you, you may show them a form of ID.
 That member will scan a QR phone from your app to verify that the ID is yours, what type of ID it is, and record the last few digits on your ID.

-Having a community member verify your account willadd some percentage to your verification score, and you can repeat this a couple more times and other events and hangouts, preferably with different IDs.
+Having a community member verify your account will add some percentage to your verification score, and you can repeat this a couple more times and other events and hangouts, preferably with different IDs.
 Your score will increase more if
  - The verification score of the member verifying you is 100%
  - The ID you've presented is different than another you've presented before
  - The member verifying you is from a different city and does not know the people that have verified you before